VSenakosau/Terminal/README.md

 ## 36. One-line command.
 Move all text files that contain the word "sec" in their content to any single folder
 ```
 vvsen@Vadim MINGW64 /c/Vadim/QA/Hw_terminal/hw2/dir_1
-$ grep -rl 'sec' ./ | xargs mv -t folder35
+$ grep -rl "sec" ./ | xargs mv -t folder35
 ```
 Result:
 Files `tf_2.txt` and `tf_3.txt` were moved to `folder35`
-`grep -rl 'sec'` - this command recursively searches for the word "sec" in the contents of all files in the current directory and its subdirectories
+`grep -rl "sec"` - this command recursively searches for the word "sec" in the contents of all files in the current directory and its subdirectories
 The `-r` option enables recursive searching, and the `-l` option outputs only the matching file names
  The `.` specifies the current directory as the starting point for the search
 `|` - the pipe symbol  is used to redirect the output of the previous command as input to the next command